millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide500.md

 The following demo will walk you through the service console and show you a running workload.

-<a href="https://raw.githubusercontent.com/millerhoo/journey4-adwc/master/workshops/journey4-adwc/images/ADWC%20HOL%20Service%20Console.mp4" target="_blank">Service Console and Monitoring video</a>
+<a href="https://raw.githubusercontent.com/millerhoo/journey4-adwc/master/workshops/journey4-adwc/images/ADWC%20HOL%20Service%20Console.mp4" target="_blank">ADWC Service Console and Monitoring video</a>

 To **log issues**, click [here](https://github.com/millerhoo/journey4-adwc/issues/new) to go to the github oracle repository issue submission form.